 The Score-P measurement infrastructure is an extremely scalable and easy-to-use tool suite for call-path profiling and event tracing of applications written in C, C++, or Fortran.
 It supports a wide range of HPC platforms and programming models; besides OpenMP, Score-P can hook into other common models, including MPI, SHMEM, Pthreads, CUDA, HIP, OpenCL, OpenACC, Kokkos, and their valid combinations.
 Score-P is capable of gathering performance information through automatic instrumentation of functions, library interception/wrapping, source-to-source instrumentation, event- and interrupt-based sampling, and hardware performance counters.
 Score-P measurements are the primary input for a range of specialized analysis tools, such as: Cube, Vampir, Scalasca Trace Tools, TAU, or Extra-P. Read More

 Vampir is an easy-to-use framework for performance analysis, which enables developers to quickly study program behavior at a fine-grained level of detail.
 Performance data obtained from a parallel program run can be analyzed with a collection of specialized performance views.
 Intuitive navigation and zooming are the key features of the tool, which help to quickly identify inefficient or faulty parts of a program code.
 Vampir allows analysis of load imbalances in OpenMP programs, visualizes the interplay of parallel APIs, such as MPI and OpenMP, and supports hardware performance counters to evaluate OpenMP code regions.
-Score-P is the primary code instrumentation and run-time measurement framework for Vampir.
+Vampir can visualize multiple input file formats.
+The primary input format is OTF2 which is the tracing format produced by Score-P. Additionally Vampir also accepts the Trace Event Format, commonly known as Chrome Trace, which is produced by a wide variety of profiling tools.
+Lastly it also accepts the WfCommons format to visualize scientific workflows.
 Read More

 TAU – C, C++, Fortran, Java, Python, Spark